 Running is one of the simplest forms of exercise there is.
 You don’t need to spend a lot of money on fancy kit or spend hours learning how to do it.
-All you need is a pair of trainers and you’re ready to go.
+All you need is a pair of trainers (asics is a good brand to consider for this) and you’re ready to go.
 And the best bit is, it’s perfect for every level of fitness, whether you’re a seasoned ultramarathon runner or an absolute beginner.

 It’s a fantastic way to keep your body fit and healthy, as well as giving your mental health a boost.
 Being outdoors is excellent for reducing stress levels, and you can guarantee you’ll get back from your run feeling energized and rejuvenated.